 LDAP: How to configure teacher logins

 LDAP is an excellent way to help your teachers easily log in to Meet The Teacher by unifying credentials across all your services.
-This guide shows you how to configure LDAP as a teacher login method.
+Once this is set up, when a teacher goes to log in to Meet the Teacher they just enter the same username and password that they use to access the school's network.

-- Firstly, please make sure that your LDAP services can be accessed by our server IP addresses.
+- Firstly make sure that your LDAP services can be accessed by our server IP addresses.

 You may also need to configure network routing if you are behind a proxy.
 Speak to your IT team if that is the case.

-- Next, log into your Meet The Teacher as an administrator and navigate to Settings > Teacher Authentication then select the LDAP option.You should see the following appear:
+- Log into Meet The Teacher as an administrator and go to Settings > Teacher Authentication then select the LDAP option.You should see the following page appear:

 - Fill in the boxes with the appropriate information: